memfault/interrupt/_posts/2024-08-14-diving-into-jtag-part-6.md

 </p>

-Another protection option is suitable when there is no JTAG connector on the board at all, and the JTAG pins are scattered across the board as test points.
+Another protection option is suitable when there is no JTAG connector on the board at all and the JTAG pins are scattered across the board as test points.
-For example, on the next picture you can see that board contains JTAG pins as separate pads.
+For example, in the next picture, you can see that the board contains JTAG pins as separate pads.

 <p align="center">
  <img width="80%" src="{% img_url jtag-part6/board-level-protection-2.png %}" alt="The Board-level protection example 2" />